-LNG and LBG help transport and logistics to meet emission standards
+LNG and LBG help heavy transport and logistics to reduce emissions

-The European Union and the Nordic countries have set a strong agenda for reducing the emissions from transport.
-This creates the need for enterprises to reduce emissions in their supply chains where a major role is played by transport logistics.
+The European Union and the Nordic countries have set a strong agenda for reducing emissions from transport.
+This creates the need for companies and organizations to reduce emissions in their supply chains where a major role is played by transport logistics.

 Why LNG and LBG?

-LNG is available for heavy-duty vehicles with operating ranges of up to 1,200 km.
-Several vehicle manufacturers such as Iveco, Scania and Volvo Trucks, among others, offer modern LNG-powered trucks.
+LNG-powered heavy-duty vehicles provide the same performance and driving comfort as diesel models.
+With one refueling, an LNG-powered vehicle can run up to 1,600 km.
+Several vehicle manufacturers in the Nordics, such as Iveco, Scania and Volvo Trucks, offer modern LNG-powered trucks.